Cloud security vs On-premise security

 2. Cost

-In order to deploy an on-premises server, you must purchase hardware, staff it for maintenance, and purchase the software.
+To deploy an on-premises server, you must purchase hardware, staff it for maintenance, and buy the software.
 Because of these reasons, companies choose cloud computing as a cost-saving measure.
-However, uncontrolled spending and cloud outages which result in downtime can result in additional costs.
+However, uncontrolled spending and cloud outages, which result in downtime, can incur additional costs.

 3. Uptime

 Data centers are most concerned about their server uptime.
 It is common for on-premises systems to be up and running almost 100%.
-If these systems are maintained properly, they can last for years.
-Most cloud services offer an SLA of more than 99% which is substantially higher than anything typically found in an on-premises data center.
+If these systems are adequately maintained, they can last for years.
+Most cloud services offer an SLA of more than 99%, which is substantially higher than anything typically found in an on-premises data center.
 You’d be better off with On-premise if you believe in your team.

 4. Customization